COVID: What we know about the omicron variant | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Where has the variant been detected, how dangerous is it and how did it develop?
-DW looks at what we know about the new coronavirus variant.
+Where has the B.1.1.529 been detected, how virulent is it and how did it develop?
+DW looks at what we know about the new coronavirus variant, dubbed "omicron" by the WHO.

 Scientists estimate that up to 90% of all new cases of coronavirus in Gauteng may be linked to B.1.1.529.
 They suggest that the new variant may have spread to eight other provinces in South Africa as well.